Mid-City has professional contractors and a team of design experts to provide the right service for you. Request Info

 Keep reading for some of the advantages of shiplap, as well as ideas for incorporating it into your next new build or remodel.

-Regardless of the trends, shiplap remains a versatile material that has many benefits for homeowners.
+Regardless of the trends, shiplap paneling remains a versatile material that has many benefits for homeowners.
 Its uses and benefits go beyond the well-planned accent wall and into other rooms in the home and to the home exterior.

-Hidden grooves form a secure, even fit between the boards, with just enough flexibility for the wood to safely expand and contract over time.
+Hidden grooves form a secure, even fit between the boards, with just enough flexibility for the wood to safely expand and contract over time long after installing.
 Other factors continue to influence client interest in shiplap:

 As noted above, shiplap comes in a plethora of colors.
 Although white is considered traditional, gray and dark blue have grown in popularity.
 Quality staining shows off the outdoorsy feel of the wood.

-And those wanting to make a bold artistic statement might even paint the boards in alternating colors to create stripes!
+And those wanting to make a bold artistic statement might even paint the boards black or in alternating colors to create stripes!

 Raw materials like wood are big in today’s kitchens.
 Shiplap boards make the room look more spacious and provide a welcoming environment for cooking and entertaining.
 Consider using shiplap for: